cc-api/container-integrity-measurement-agent/docs/container-measurement-design.md

 ## Chain of Trust for Container

-The Trusted Execution Environment (TEE) serves as the fundamental chain of trust during boot time, for instance, in [TDX Virtual Fimware (TDVF) design guide](https://cdrdv2-public.intel.com/733585/tdx-virtual-firmware-design-guide-rev-004-20231206.pdf), a Trust Domain (TD) system hash 1 TD Measurement Register (MRTD) for static measurement of the TD build process and the initial contents of the TD and 4 Runtime exteneable Measurement Registers (RTMR) for runtime measurement.
+The Trusted Execution Environment (TEE) serves as the fundamental chain of trust during boot time, for instance, in [TDX Virtual Firmware (TDVF) design guide](https://cdrdv2-public.intel.com/733585/tdx-virtual-firmware-design-guide-rev-004-20231206.pdf), a Trust Domain (TD) system hash 1 TD Measurement Register (MRTD) for static measurement of the TD build process and the initial contents of the TD and 4 Runtime Measurement Registers (RTMR) for runtime measurement.
 A typical usage is RTMR matching TPM Platform Configuration Registers (PCR):
 | PCR Index | Typical Usage | TD Register |
 | --- | --- | --- |
 | 0 | FirmwareCode (BFV,including init page table) | MRTD |